03jayashree/rp2040-spi-temperature/README.md

 ![RP2040 Pinout](diagrams/rp2040_pinout.png)

-For more details on GPIO pin functions and internal peripheral mappings, refer to the official [RP2040 Datasheet](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf).Each GPIO pin on the RP2040 can be connected to various internal peripherals (like SIO, PIO0, or PIO1), offering high flexibility for custom I/O functions.
+For more details on GPIO pin functions and internal peripheral mappings, refer to the official [RP2040 Datasheet](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf).Each GPIO pin on the RP2040 is connected to various internal peripherals (like SPI,UART,I2C etc.) , offering high flexibility for custom I/O functions.SIO, PIO0 and PIO1 are connected to all GPIO pins and are controlled by software (or software controlled state machines) so can be used to implement many functions.